pedroni/pedroni/src/posts/learning-a-new-programming-language.en.md

 category: "Programming"
 ---

-For the past 8 years, programming has been my profission, but it started as a hobby, that I was passionated about.
+For the past 8 years, programming has been my profession, but it started as a hobby, that I was passionated about.
 For a few months, maybe years, I started losing my passion for programming.
-What used to be really exciting had become just a regular job, doing the same tasks over and over.
-I missed how excited I felt when I first started learning.

 I miss those times when a concept finally made sense, or when I would work on a problem for hours, but it felt like a minute.
 The fun of figuring things out was gone.
-PHP and JavaScript is so confortable to me that now programming had become a repetitive task.
-I was rebuilding things in the same pattern over and over.
+PHP and JavaScript is so comfortable to me that now programming had become a repetitive task.
+Repeating the same pattern over and over.
+It feels like I'm in an infinite loop.

-I want to bring back the passion I once hard.
+I want to bring back the passion I once had.
 I think I need to go back to the beginning.
 I need to learn something new.
 But how could I learn a new language?

 ## They all look the same